nfnfgo/obsidian-aliasor/README.md

 # Recommended Workflow

-It's **highly recommended to add a hotkey for "Aliasor:Execute command by alias"**, for example you could add `Control + Shift + P` as the hotkey.
+It's **highly recommended to add a hotkey for "Aliasor: Execute command by alias"**, for example you could add `Control + Shift + P` as the hotkey.

 Then if you need to execute a command by its alias, you just need to: